bpp/bpp-manual/bpp-4-manual.md

 population size of a mitochondrial locus to be $1/4$ that of a nuclear locus.
 Other factors such as natural selection may also cause $\theta$ to deviate from the neutral expectation even among autosomal loci.
-[BPP]{.smallcaps} implements two options for allowing such variations.
+BPP implements two options for allowing such variations.
 The first option (`heredity = 1`) specifies that locus-specific inheritance scalars $s_i$ be estimated, using a Gamma prior with parameters $\alpha$ and $\beta$ specified by the user.
 The prior mean